U.S. blacklists Chinese, South African companies over Iran oil trade

 Further, the agency targeted Mohammad Hassan Toulai, managing director of Iran’s Armed Forces Social Security Investment Company; Hossein Tavakkoli, director of SPI International; and Reza Ebadzadeh Semnani, director of Main Street 1095.

+The department also named five Iranian nuclear scientists who were added to the Department of Commerce’s Entity List as Aref Bali Lashak, Sayyed Mohammad Mehdi Hadavi, Kamran Daneshjou, Mehdi Teranchi and Ali Mehdipour Omrani.

+Presence on the Entity List means the foreign parties are barred from receiving some or all items subject to U.S. export regulations unless the exporter secures a license, according to the department.

-Reporting by Susan Heavey and Arshad Mohammed; Editing by Chizu Nomiyama and Bernadette Baum
+Reporting by Susan Heavey and Arshad Mohammed; Editing by Chizu Nomiyama, Bernadette Baum and Paul Simao